calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 ### PoSecuritySettings
 Concentrate the security settings involved in Calypso Secure Sessions:
-* A reference to the Sam resource
+* A reference to the SAM resource
 * The default KIF
 * The default KVC
 * The default Key Record Number